-The Alco C430 began production in 1966 and used the latest version of Alco's 251 prime mover the 251E, which was also one of the final such modifications of its standard prime mover.
-The unit could produce a hefty 3,000 horsepower and came equipped with standard features for its day such as turbocharging (an Alco trademark) and dynamic braking and through the end, continued to outsource internal parts like traction motors and generators to General Electric, a company which by the mid-1960s was working to put the company out of business.
-Unfortunately, Alco just could no longer find success as a locomotive manufacturer as its early prime mover issues continued to haunt it.
-In the end Alco would sell just 16 C430s; ten went to New York Central, one to Green Bay & Western, two were sold to Reading, and the three Alco demonstrators (#430-1, #430-2, and #430-3) were sold to the Seaboard Coast Line.
+The Alco C430 began production in 1966 and used the final variant of its latest prime mover, the 251E.
+The unit could produce a hefty 3,000 horsepower and came equipped with standard features for its day such as turbocharging (an Alco trademark) and dynamic braking.
+Through the end the builder continued to outsource internal parts like traction motors and generators to General Electric, a one-time partner which, ironically by the mid-1960s was working to put Alco out of business.
+Unfortunately, the manufacturer just could no longer find success in the market following the failure of its earlier 244 prime mover.
+In the end Alco would sell just sixteen C430s; ten went to New York Central, one to Green Bay & Western, two were sold to Reading, and the three Alco demonstrators (#430-1, #430-2, and #430-3) were sold to the Seaboard Coast Line.

 As such it produced very few innovative designs outside of early test models and the first three Road Switcher (RS) series (the RS1, RS2, and RS3).
 Today, five Alco C430s are known to survive, the best known of which is Green Bay & Western's #315 preserved at the National Railroad Museum in Green Bay, Wisconsin.
 Four others are either in service or to be rebuilt on short line Western New York & Pennsylvania; #430 (former NYC #2050), #431 (former NYC #2053), #432 (ex-NYC #2054), and #433 (ex-NYC #2056).
 To read more about other Century models please visit the Diesel Locomotives section of the site, which can be reached from the top of this page.Home › Diesel Locomotives › C430